alvarordn/co-estimator/Dummy attacks/03 - Double Attack Amplitude Evaluation/README.md

 # Double Attack Amplitude Evaluation

-This test case investigates the effects of launching **two simultaneous dummy false data injection attacks** targeting different measurements (e.g., real power *P*, reactive power *Q*, voltage *U*, or current *I*) at distinct locations in the system.
+This test case investigates the effects of launching **two simultaneous dummy false data injection attacks** targeting different measurements (e.g., real power *P*, reactive power *Q* or voltage *U*) at distinct locations in the system.
 Both attacks have the **same magnitude type** (e.g., both target *P*, or both target *Q*), but occur at different nodes.
 The amplitude of both attacks is varied systematically using predefined "bands" to assess how combined perturbations affect detectability and identification accuracy.
 This helps evaluate the robustness of bad data detection algorithms when facing coordinated, yet naive multi-point threats.
 The value of the hyper-parameter λ is modified across multiple scenarios to evaluate estimator performance under various conditions.

 ## Amplitude Band Description